James – La Petite Mort

 So what of the rest of the album?
 It’s fun, tentative and frankly speaking there’s not a weak track on there.
 La Petite Mort offers the audience the accustomed vocal mannerisms of Tim Booth, and though they may not be to everyone’s taste you have to appreciate the well-constructed lyrics and instrumental splendour that surround the album.
 If you’re open-minded with your musical taste and can justly value talented compositions then La Petite Mort will be a much-loved addition to your music collection.

-La Petite Mort was released on 30th May 2014, for further information or to order the album visit here.
+La Petite Mort was released on 30th May 2014.
+For further information or to order the album visit James’s website here.

 Watch the video for Moving On here: